-DMA and Indicators Definition Page Omission External Assurance Comments Material Aspect: Supplier Assessment for Labor Practio es G4 - LA14 Percentage of new suppliers that were screened using labour practices criteria.
-Refer Comments No The information is currently unavailable.
+DMA and Indicators Definition Page Omission External Assurance Comments Material Aspect: S upplier Assessment for Labor Practic es G4 - LA14 Percentage of new suppliers that were screened using labour practices criteria.
+37 No The information is currently unavailable.
 Doha Bank is currently working to put in place a process to track the same.
-It is expected to be in place by end of 2017.
-Material Aspect: Labour Practices Grievan ce Mechanisi ns G4 - LA16 Grievances about labor practices filed, addressed and resolved through formal grievance mechanisms.
-Refer Comments No The information is currently unavailable.
-Doha Bank is currently working to put in place a process to track the same.
-It is expected to be in place by end of 2017.
-Sub-Category: Hu ıman Rights G4 - DMA: Generic Disclosures on Management Approach Reasons for Materiality & its Impacts.
-Refer Comments No Policy: Appendix D Commitments, Goals, Targets, Responsibilities, Resources and Specific Actions: Doha Bank currently does not have a management approach to manage the material aspects through these components, however, it is in the process of getting the same done in 2017.
-Material Aspect: Investment G4 - HR1 Investments with human rights screening (by percentage, number).
-Refer Comments No The information is currently unavailable.
-Doha Bank is currently working to put in place a process to track the same.
-It is expected to be in place by end of 2017.
-Material Aspect: Non-discrimination G4 - HR3 Total number of incidents of discrimination and actions taken.
-Refer Comments No No Nil Material Aspect: Freedom of Association a nd Collectiv e Bargaining G4 - HR4 Operations identified with freedom in risk and actions.
-Refer Comments No No Collective bargaining is not allowed by legislation in the Qatar Material Aspect: Child Labor , G4 - HR5 Operations identified with child labour risk and actions.
+It is expected to be in place by end of 2018.
+Material Aspect: La abour Practices Grievand ce Mechanisn ns G4 - LA16 Grievances about labor practices filed, addressed and resolved through formal grievance mechanisms.
+Refer Comments No Nil Sub-Category: Hur nan Rights G4 - DMA: Generic Disclosures on Management Approach Reasons for Materiality & its Impacts.
+Refer Comments No Policy: Appendix D Commitments, Goals, Targets, Responsibilities, Resources and Specific Actions: Doha Bank currently does not have a management approach to manage the material aspects through these components, however, it is in the process of getting the same done in 2018.
+Material Aspect: Ir nvestment G4 - HR1 Investments with human rights screening (by percentage, number).
+Refer Comments No Nil Material Aspect: N on-discrimination G4 - HR3 Total number of incidents of discrimination and actions taken.
+Refer Comments No No Nil Material Aspect: Fr reedom of Association a nd Collective Bargaining G4 - HR4 Operations identified with freedom in risk and actions.
+Refer Comments No No Collective bargaining is not allowed by legislation in the Qatar Material Aspect: C hild Labor G4 - HR5 Operations identified with child labour risk and actions.
 Refer Comments No No No case of child labor hiring in Doha Bank's operations and partners.
-Material Aspect: Forced or Compulsory La bor G4 - HR6 Operations identified with forced labour risk and actions.
-Refer Comments No No Zero (0) suppliers or operations have been identified Material Aspect: Security Practices G4 - HR7 Security personnel training on human rights.
-Refer Comments No No Zero (0) training delivered Material Aspect: Indigenous Rights G4 - HR8 Violations of indigenous rights and actions (number) Refer Comments No No Zero (0) violations Material Aspect: Assessment G4 - HR9 Operations that have been subject to human rights reviews or impact assessments (percentage, number).
-Refer Comments No No Zero (0) operations Material Aspect: Supplier Human Rights A ssessment G4 - HR10 Percentage of new suppliers that were screened using human rights criteria.
+Material Aspect: Fo orced or Compulsory Lal bor G4 - HR6 Operations identified with forced labour risk and actions.
+Refer Comments No No Zero (0) suppliers or operations have been identified Material Aspect: S ecurity Practices G4 - HR7 Security personnel training on human rights.
+Refer Comments No No Zero (0) training delivered Material Aspect: In ndigenous Rights G4 - HR8 Violations of indigenous rights and actions (number) Refer Comments No No Zero (0) violations Material Aspect: A ssessment G4 - HR9 Operations that have been subject to human rights reviews or impact assessments (percentage, number).
+Refer Comments No No Zero (0) operations Material Aspect: S upplier Human Rights A ssessment G4 - HR10 Percentage of new suppliers that were screened using human rights criteria.
 Refer Comments No No Zero (0) suppliers screened